 The utilization graphs provide both current (daily) as well as historical utilization of an interface.
-You may click on and drag the Yellow bars on the graph to change the historical timeframe you are viewing.
+You may click on and drag the yellow bars on the graph to change the historical timeframe you are viewing.

 You can also view the information in bits per second, percent utilization, or peak percent utilization.
+If there is a dotted line overlay on a graph, it shows a trend developing over time (increasing or decreasing).

 In the History view, the left and right edges of the yellow bubble can be stretched or shrunk to display different date ranges.
-You can also click on the middle of the bubble to move the window around in time.
+You can also move the bubble right and left, to see different time ranges.